 What is the Suzuki Vitara?

-The Suzuki Vitara is a small crossover SUV, which has an extensive history of proper four-wheel drive capability in an inexpensive package.
+The Suzuki Vitara is a small crossover SUV, which has a history of proper four-wheel drive capability in an inexpensive package.

 - Top speed: 112-124mph